 You are a traveler to Iran and plan to visit every sight and must-see place in every city you visit.
 You do not want to waste time getting there and do not want to spend so much on transport because you have other essential expenses.
 So what will you do?

-One solution to save time and money in public transport means, although not all kinds of public transportation.
-But especially Bus Rapid Transit Network in Iran (or simply BRT).
+One solution to save time and money in public transport is, although not all kinds of public transportation.
+But especially the Bus Rapid Transit Network in Iran (or simply BRT).

 To know what BRT is and how it works in Iran, follow this Iran travel guide article.